 He has exhibited in significant exhibitions such as Melbourne Now at the NGV, and MONA Dark Mofo Festival.
 McManus is represented in major Australian museums including The Powerhouse, Sydney, The National Gallery of Victoria, Melbourne and The Queen Victoria Museum, Launceston.

-At the Embolden2018 Festival, Douglas styled LGBTI Elders for a Fashion Parade called SPUNK.
+At the Embolden2018 Festival, Douglas styled older LGBTI people for a Fashion Parade called SPUNK.
 Spunk is an attitude – it is about courage, determination, pluck, spirit, strength, fortitude, guts and grit.
 In Australia, ‘a spunk’ is also a person who is sexually attractive.

 The Fashion Parade challenged the ageist misconception that beauty is limited to youth.
 Beauty changes as we age – but is not less.
-The Fashion Parade showed how older people have grace, style and a sense of play.
+The Fashion Parade showed how older LGBTI people have grace, style and a sense of play.
 It invited models to think about beauty is an attitude, to tell us what their cat walk attitude was and to think about taking their catwalk attitude into everyday life as a protective factor against ageism and LGBTIphobia.
-It’s about not waiting for the world to be less ageist or LGBTIphobic – it’s about living our lives to the full right now.
+It’s about not waiting for the world to be less ageist or LGBTIphobic – it’s about living our best possible lives right now.